-Employers may call the VOSH Regional Office if they are uncertain whether an incident is recordable.
+Employers should seek legal advice if they are uncertain whether an incident is recordable.
 New incidents should be recorded within seven days.
 Previously recorded incidents should be updated, as needed.

 In practice, recording a work-related injury or illness means to complete OSHA Forms 300, 300A and 301.
 The OSHA forms and instructions are available here.
 Each form serves a different recordkeeping purpose, described below.